lu1as/ansible-kubernetes/README.md

 - create an inventory in `inventories/` based on the sample
 - for virtual machines create a `cloud-config.yml` file in `vars/`
-- IMPORTANT: Inventory hostnames will be used as hostnames.
-For example inventory hostname `master1` and kube_domain `kube.example.com` would result to `master1.kube.example.com`
+- IMPORTANT: Inventory names will be used as hostnames.
+For example inventory name `master1` and kube_domain `kube.example.com` would result to `master1.kube.example.com`

 ## Create virtual machines